 The Coalition Government abolished the much criticised sentences of imprisonment for public protection (IPPs) in 2012.
-However, the change was not made retrospective, and around 4,000 prisoners were still serving IPPs in June 2016.
-There have been several recent calls for change.Jump to full report >>
+However, the change was not made retrospective, and around 2,400 prisoners were still serving IPPs in March 2019.
+There have been calls for change.Jump to full report >>

 Sentences of Imprisonment for Public Protection (IPPs) were introduced by the last Labour Government from 2005.
 They were designed to ensure that dangerous violent and sexual offenders stayed in custody for as long as they presented a risk to society.
 Under the system, a person who had committed a specified violent or sexual offence would be given an IPP if the offence was not so serious as to merit a life sentence.
 Once they had served their “tariff” they would have to satisfy the Parole Board that they no longer posed a risk before they could be released.

-The main concerns about IPPs are that:
+The main concerns about IPPs were that:

-Former Justice Secretaries Ken Clarke and Michael Gove himself have called for reforms.
+Former Justice Secretaries Ken Clarke and Michael Gove have called for reforms.
 The Chairman of the Parole Board set out in November 2016 how the Board can reduce the numbers of IPP prisoners but also suggested possible ways that the Government could take action if it wanted further reductions.
 This could be done by revising the risk test (either for all IPP prisoners or for those with short tariffs) or releasing IPP prisoners who have now served longer than the maximum current sentence for their offence.

-In a recent thematic review, Her Majesty’s Chief Inspector of Prisons, Peter Clarke, said it was “widely accepted that implementation of the sentence was flawed” and that “decisive action” was needed for reasons of cost, “fairness and justice” and to relieve pressures on the system.
+In a thematic review, Her Majesty’s Chief Inspector of Prisons, Peter Clarke, said it was “widely accepted that implementation of the sentence was flawed” and that “decisive action” was needed for reasons of cost, “fairness and justice” and to relieve pressures on the system.